ranaarvind3511/Terraform_Test/Terraform_CLI/README.md

 The first step in using Terraform is to initialize your project.
 This will prepare your working directory for other commands, set up the backend, and install the provider plugins that Terraform will use.

 ### Step 1: Initialize Terraform
-Run the following command in your terminal:
+Run the following command in your terminal

 ```bash
 terraform init
 ```
 ### Step 2: Plan the Execution
-Run the following command in your terminal:
+Run the following command in your terminal

 ```bash
 terraform plan
 ```
 ### Step 3: Apply the resource deplyment
-Run the following command in your terminal:
+Run the following command in your terminal

 ```bash
 terraform apply